 - Freeways are unique because they are limited access roads.

 - Highways have barriers separating each side of the traffic flow, significantly reducing the risk of head-on collisions.

-- Merging and connecting lanes on highways are clearly labeled, minimizing the chances of riders and drives mistaking lanes and causing accidents.
+- Merging and connecting lanes on highways are clearly labeled, minimizing the chances of riders and drivers mistaking lanes and causing accidents.

 - Highways rarely experience congestion, and cars are often moving smoothly, unlike on city streets; therefore, there is less chance of rear-ended accidents as all vehicles are moving at an almost similar speed.